satyaprakashparida/OpenInference.LLM.Telemetry/USAGE.md

 1. Verify that you've added the correct OpenTelemetry exporters
 2. Confirm that you've called `AddOpenInferenceLlmTelemetry` in your service configuration
-3. Make sure `LLMTelemetry.ActivitySource` is registered with your TracerProvider
+3. Make sure `LlmTelemetry.ActivitySource` is registered with your TracerProvider

 ### Activity Data Missing Expected Fields